Hanes Mall

-Hanes Mall is a shopping mall located off I-40 on Silas Creek Parkway between Stratford Road and Hanes Mall Boulevard in Winston-Salem, North Carolina.
+Hanes Mall is a shopping mall in Winston-Salem, North Carolina.
+It is located on Silas Creek Parkway, off of I-40 via the Stratford Road and Hanes Mall Boulevard exits.
 Hanes Mall Boulevard, the road named after the mall, has become a very high traffic count area with over 250 businesses stretching over 2.9 miles.
 The mall has 1435164 sqft GLA and has 3 anchor stores and over 170 tenants in all.

-The mall's anchor stores are Belk, Dillard's, and JCPenney.
+The current anchor stores are Belk, Dillard's, and JCPenney.
 There are 2 vacant anchor stores that were last occupied by Macy's and Sears.
+The Macy's building is now an operations center for Truliant Federal Credit Union, while the Sears building is owned by Novant Health, which plans to expand services from nearby Novant Health Forsyth Medical Center into the building.